Do NAD Supplements Really Work?

 One way to keep cells healthy is to give them what they need to function properly.
 And one of the most important ways of doing that, is with a coenzyme called NAD (pronounced en-aye-dee).
 This molecule may be famous within the scientific community for supercharging our cells, but very few people outside of those specific fields even know what NAD is.

-NAD may be critical to our bodies, but the best things in life usually come in limited supply.
-NAD levels lower as we age and our mitochondrial functions decline as well.
+NAD is critical to our bodies, but the best things in life usually come in limited supply.
+NAD levels lower as we age, and our mitochondrial functions decline as well.
 There are a lot of studies right now that find evidence of a direct link between lower NAD levels and the health-related problems of aging in mice.
 Mice aren’t people, obviously, but such promising findings help guide future research in humans.

 How NR Helps Increase NAD